 The above table set out the outcomes and outcome indicators documented in the 5-year strategic plan, the associated performance measures and the achievement for each indicator over the 5-year strategic cycle.
-Being the third year of the current 5-year strategic cycle, the table only presents the achievements of years one to three and its contribution to the achievement of the 5-year targets.
+Being the fourth year of the current 5-year strategic cycle, the table only presents the achievements of years one to four and its contribution to the achievement of the 5-year targets.

-The expansion of the conservation estate is fundamental in conserving biodiversity and in this regard the entity has exceeded its target of 5 000 ha by 98% (rounded), which equates to 9 905.14 ha.
+The expansion of the conservation estate is fundamental in conserving biodiversity and in this regard the Entity has exceeded its target of 5 000 hectares by 916% (rounded), which equates to 45 816.51 hectares.
 The expansion of the conservation estate is largely facilitated through the conclusion of stewardship agreements for priority areas of conservation value.
-In support of critical conservation efforts, the third annual State of Conservation Report, directs efforts to ensure optimal conservation actions, summarising the state of priority species and ecosystems.
-This report will inform the five-yearly State of Biodiversity Report.
+The 2023 State of Biodiversity Report, informed by annual State of Conservation Reports for 2020, 2021 and 2022) was published during this review period to direct and support of critical conservation efforts, to ensure optimal conservation actions, summarising the state of priority species and ecosystems.

 COVID-19 had a debilitating impact on the tourism and hospitality sector in the country.
 This necessitated the removal of the indicator, percentage increase in tourism income generated, as part of the in-year APP amendment process during the 2020/21 reporting period.
-This indicator was reintroduced for the 2021/22
+This indicator was reintroduced for the 2021/22 APP.
+Income generation contributes to the sustainability of the Entity with a significant percentage of income diverted to support conservation operations.
+For the reporting period the Entity generated tourism income of R65 998 513.